9712

 2. The currently available transmission of data method between your remote sites and your NOC.

 3. Any existing alarm collection and presentation equipment you already have.
-You may be able to save money by incorporating your existing telemetry equipment into your new, upgraded telemetry system.
+You may be able to save money by incorporating your existing equipment into your new, upgraded telemetry system.

 What Do You Need to Monitor?